Oil rises nearly 3per cent as Saudi signals OPEC deal extension, stocks rally

 Because of weak economic data and the widening trade conflict, Commerzbank revised their third-quarter forecast for Brent down to US$66 from US$73 a barrel.

-(Additional reporting by Shadia Nasralla in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and David Gregorio)
+(Additional reporting by Shadia Nasralla in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy, David Gregorio and Tom Brown)